 Put the little FakeTV gizmo where it can project light onto a curtain, and that's exactly what your home will say to passersby.

 The device (which runs between about $20 and $40 depending on size) plugs into an adapter and can either work on a timer or with a light sensor, so it can switch on when it gets dark.

 Leave your window shades down while you're gone and you might as well put out a "Gone Fishin'" sign.

 Check out wireless options to throw some shade on the go.
 Several companies have systems — including Hunter Douglas PowerView, Pella Insynctive, and Lutron Serena — that allow shades to go up and down at your command for about $300 to $500 a window.

 #4 Make Some Noise

-Burglars can change plans in a hurry at the first sound of life inside a home — they’re a bit tetchy that way.
-So one option when you’re just gone for the day is a noise app, like Sleep And Noise Sounds that can play on a homebound phone, tablet, or computer.
+Burglars can change plans in a hurry at the first sound of life inside a home — they're a bit tetchy that way.
+So one option when you're just gone for the day is a noise app, like Sleep And Noise Sounds, which can play on a homebound phone, tablet, or computer.
 With noises like vacuuming and a boiling kettle, it can deter a thief who cracks open a window.

 #5 Make Them Ring And Run